History-Dependent Dynamical Invariants in the Lorenz System: THE LORENZ SYSTEM: DYNAMICS AND DISSIPATION

 \subsection{Dissipative Nature}

 A key characteristic of the Lorenz system is its dissipative nature.
-The divergence of the vector field $F = (\sigma(y-x), x(\rho-z)-y, xy-\beta z)$ is given by:
+The divergence of the vector field $F=(\sigma(y-x),x(\rho-z)-y,xy-\beta z)$ is given by:

-Since $\sigma, \beta > 0$, the divergence is a negative constant: $-(\sigma + 1 + \beta)$.
-This negative divergence implies that a \textit{volume element in phase space} contracts exponentially with time, its volume scaling as $e^{-(\sigma+1+\beta)t}$ \cite{Ott2002}.
+Since $\sigma, \beta > 0$, the divergence is a negative constant.
+This implies that any volume element in phase space contracts exponentially with time, its volume scaling as $e^{-(\sigma+1+\beta)t}$ \cite{Ott2002}.
 This volume contraction is a hallmark of dissipative systems.
-It means that, as time progresses, trajectories are attracted to a subset of the phase space with zero volume but with non-zero \textit{fractal dimension} \cite{10.1063/5.0106053}.
+It means that, as time progresses, trajectories are attracted to a subset of the phase space with zero volume.
+In the chaotic regime, this subset is a fractal strange attractor \cite{Alberti2023}; in non-chaotic regimes, it may consist of a finite set of points \cite{kuznetsov2020lorenz}.